CMU-15-239/BWTSmartphone/README.md

 21. Computer Interactions
 -------------------------------------------------------------------------------

 The device makes requests to the server/website.
 Make sure that this is launched and running before you launch the student app.
 Again be sure to set the ```SERVER_ADDRESS``` value in ```org.techbridgeworld.bwt.teacher.MyApplication.java``` to the address of the server before compiling.
-If the connection was successful, the words entered on the server will appear in the list of words under hangman -> words.
+If the connection was successful, the words entered on the server will appear in the list of words under Hangman > Words.

 22. Known Bugs